mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 ## Introduction

-Before we get started going through all of the operations available, it would be to go through some basic terms.
+Before we get started going through all of the operations available, it would be good to go through/refresh memory regarding some basic terms.

 ### Colors

+As you should probably already be familiar with, Selection Queries produce alternatives which get color highlighted in the code.
+This is important because the commands that follow in this page can

+* Use one of those alternatives instead of operating on/with the main result, for instance pasting the red alternative to one location instead of the main result

+or they might even

+* Apply some action between those alternatives, for example swapping the red alternative with the blue one

-as a small notice before we get started, because you are going to see colors a lot , you should be aware of the values it can take are
+So because you are going to see colors a lot , you should be aware of the values it can take

 ```python
 "colors":{